emabartolomucci/BiOS---01-PirateFleet/README.md

 ![Platform iOS](https://img.shields.io/badge/nanodegree-iOS-blue.svg)

-This repository contains starter code for the Pirate Fleet 1 project in Udacity's iOS Nanodegree.
+This repository contains the final code submitted for the first project of Udacity's BiOS Nanodegree.

-## Overview

-Pirate Fleet is a [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)) clone with a twist, it has mines!
-In addition to the basic Battleship gameplay, mines can be placed on the gamefield as an obstacle.
-If a player hits a mine, then an extra turn is awarded to the opposing player.

-## Setup

-Pay attention to `ControlCenter.swift`.
-This is where you should direct your edits and implement functionality related to the project.
-Otherwise, there are no special setup instructions, just build and run!

-## Maintainers

-@jarrodparkes